Chapter 11

 Luke heard the tension in her voice.

 "No!
-I stay on Wegoyy for some days, before I have to return to Dalmaran.
+I'm staying on Wegoyy for some days, before I have to return to Dalmaran.
 I can come back tomorrow and the day after tomorrow, if you want me to."

-"Will you!"
+"Really will you!"
 She said out of breath.
 "That would be wonderful.
-I hope I will get permission to see and talk to you again."
+I hope I will get permission to talk with you again."

 "I've already settled that, Liane.
 I have a special permission from the Supreme Chancellor to visit you."